bitwarden/help/_articles/getting-started/getting-started-webvault.md

    Typically, you can find this in a **Your Account**, **Security**, **Sign in Settings**, or **Login Settings** section.
 4. Most websites will require you to enter your **Current password** first.
 Tab back over to your Bitwarden Vault and click the {% icon fa-copy %} **Copy** icon next to the **Password** field.
 Then, tab back over to the website and paste it in the **Current password** field.

-   You might have the old password memorized, but it's a good idea to get in the habit of copying and pasting your password since this is primarily how you'll be logging in to websites once your password is strong.
+   You might have the old password memorized, but it's a good idea to get in the habit of copying and pasting your password since this is primarily how you'll be logging in to websites once your password is replaced with a stronger one.
 5. Tab back over to your Bitwarden Vault and click the {% icon fa-refresh %} **Generate** icon next to the **Password** field.
 You'll be asked whether you want to overwrite the current password, so click **Yes** to proceed.

    This will replace your **Password** value with a randomly generated strong password.
-Moving from a password like `Fido1234` to `X@Ln@x9J@&u@5n##B` exponentially hinders a would-be hacker's ability to break into your account.
+Moving from a password like `Fido1234` to `X@Ln@x9J@&u@5n##B` can stop would-be hacker in their tracks.
 6. Copy your new password with the same {% icon fa-copy %} **Copy** icon you used earlier, and hit the **Save** button.

-   {% callout success %}Don't worry {% endcallout %}
+   {% callout success %}Don't worry about overwriting your existing password!
+If something goes wrong, Bitwarden maintains a **Password History** for every Login item:<br><br>{% image /getting-started/pwhistory.png %}{% endcallout %}
 7. Tab back over to the other website, and paste your strong password in the **New Password** and **Confirm new password** fields.
 8. Once you **Save** the password change, you're finished!